 Answer: Yes.
 In 2025, Bank of America raised minimum wage to $25 per hour for full-time and part-time hourly positions in the U.S. The minimum annualized salary for full-time employees in the U.S. rose to more than $50,000.

-Answer: Bank of America invests in training and development through internal mobility programs and The Academy at Bank of America, which provides onboarding, education and professional development across roles and career stages.
+Answer: Bank of America invests in training and development through internal mobility programs and The Academy at Bank of America, which provides onboarding, education, and professional development across roles and career stages.
+That investment is reflected in the numbers: in 2025, The Academy supported more than 66,000 program enrollments and 7.6 million hours of training, including AI upskilling, and 44% of open roles were filled internally.

 Serving nearly 70 million clients globally requires a workforce with different skills, experiences and perspectives.
 From our highly competitive campus program and partnerships with public and private colleges and universities, to hiring individuals with military backgrounds, and investing in leadership and Manager Excellence programs, Bank of America is continuously supporting career development through learning and innovation at every stage.